 Philadelphia is already familiar with Davio's.
 Though the restaurant won't look like the unique 17th and Chestnut location, you can expect the same fine steaks, burgers and more.
 Added bonus: Davio's is opening an adjacent café for fresh baked goods, grab-and-go lunches and homemade gelato.

-The Philadelphia-based Honeygrow is scheduled to bring its quick-service stir fries and salads to King of Prussia this autumn.
+The Philadelphia-based Honeygrow brings its quick-service stir fries and salads to King of Prussia.
 The made-to-order meals use locally sourced ingredients.
 And don't miss out on crafting your own guilt-free honeybar snack or a delicious smoothie.

 CITY WORKS RESTAURANT & POUR HOUSE

 Every town needs a neighborhood bar, and City Works is that and more for the King of Prussia Town Center.
 With more than 90 craft brews on draft, kicked-up bar food (filet mignon sliders) and a vibrant atmosphere, it's sure to be one of the area's most popular gathering spots.

 The King of Prussia location of Habit Burger is the first in PA for the California-based chain.
 Burgers, fries, shakes, salads and sandwiches are the specialties at this restaurant that already has more than 185 locations across the country.

 King of Prussia